koenrane/KR-new-site/content/About me.md

 publish: true
 hideSubscriptionLinks: false
 card_image: https://assets.turntrout.com/static/images/card_images/about-me.png
 description: I'm TurnTrout, but the United States government insists on calling me "Alexander Matt Turner."
 I like writing about lots of stuff and learning about lots of stuff.
 date_published: 2024-10-27 19:14:04.653922
 date_updated: 2024-10-31 23:14:34.832290
 tags:
   - personal
+title: About me
 ---

 Hi!
 I'm `TurnTrout`, but the United States government insists on calling me "Alexander Matt Turner."
 I like writing about lots of stuff and learning about lots of stuff.
 For more about my professional life, check out [my research](/research). ^first-para